Computer Security Recommendations

 Antivirus

 Law IT strongly recommends that you have some kind of antivirus program on your computer that is up-to-date.
-Many PCs come with trial versions of antivirus software, but they usually expire after a couple of months forcing you to purchase a full version in order to keep up to date with the latest malware threats.
-Rather than pay for these types of subscriptions, the University recommends Windows Defender.
+For PCs, the University recommends Windows Defender.
 Defender is installed by default on supported versions of Windows.

 How to Find Device Information